-For each I/O that is required for the first stage of a Tandem Configuration design transceiver, the entire bank in which that I/O resides must be configured in the first stage bitstream.
+For each I/O that is required for stage 1 of a Tandem Configuration design transceiver, the entire bank in which that I/O resides must be configured in the stage 1 bitstream.
 In addition to this bank, the configuration bank (65) is enabled also, so the following details apply to these two banks (or one, if the reset pin is in the configuration bank).
-For PCI Express, the only signal needed in the first stage design is the sys_reset input port.
-Therefore, any second stage I/O in the same I/O bank as sys_reset port is also configured with the first stage.
-Any pins in the same I/O bank as sys_reset are unconnected internally, so output pins demonstrate unknown behavior until their internal connections are completed by second stage configuration.
-Also, components requiring initialization for second stage functionality should not be placed in these I/O banks unless these components are reset by the design after stage2 is programmed.
+For PCI Express, the only signal needed in the stage 1 design is the sys_reset input port.
+Therefore, any stage 2 I/O in the same I/O bank as sys_reset port is also configured with stage 1.
+Any pins in the same I/O bank as sys_reset are unconnected internally, so output pins demonstrate unknown behavior until their internal connections are completed by the stage 2 configuration.
+Also, components requiring initialization for the stage 2 functionality should not be placed in these I/O banks unless these components are reset by the design after stage2 is programmed.

-If output pins must reside in the same bank as the sys_reset pin and their value cannot float prior to stage two completion, the following approach can be taken.
-Use an OBUFT that is held in 3-state between stage one completion (when the output becomes active) and stage two completion (when the driver logic becomes active).
+If output pins must reside in the same bank as the sys_reset pin and their value cannot float prior to stage 2 completion, the following approach can be taken.
+Use an OBUFT that is held in 3-state between stage 1 completion (when the output becomes active) and stage 2 completion (when the driver logic becomes active).
 The mcap_design_switch signal can be used to control the enable pin, releasing that output when the handshake events complete.